Craft CMS and CVE-202532432

 Credits #

-Credit to Orange Cyberdefense for discovering and reporting this bug.
+Credit to Orange Cyberdefense for discovering, reporting, and analyzing this bug.

 Applies to Craft CMS 5, Craft CMS 4, Craft CMS 3, and Craft Cloud.